-- identify and resolve ethical issues with couples and families using current codes of ethics - become knowledgeable and apply multicultural, cross-cultural, and cross-generational counseling skills and current competencies - utilize culturally relevant strategies based on human growth and development - integrate vocational counseling knowledge into holistic counseling strategies - select and utilize efficacious family counseling theories, skills, and techniques - facilitate care throughout the lifespan using Christian and pastoral theological perspectives of human suffering; - demonstrate appropriate screening practices and leadership of groups - select and utilize appropriate and ethical assessment instruments and techniques - select and utilize appropriate and ethical research methods for the improvement of counseling services
+- Identify and resolve ethical issues using current codes of ethics - Become knowledgeable and apply multicultural and cross-cultural counseling skills and current competencies in the school setting. - Utilize culturally relevant strategies based on human growth and development

-- apply the Competencies for Addressing Spiritual and Religious Issues with couples and families in counseling; - be committed to serve as Christian advocates for couples and families and their communities;
+- Integrate vocational counseling knowledge into holistic school counseling strategies - Select and utilize efficacious counseling theories, skills and techniques that meet the needs of all students. - Utilize the ASCA National Model and/or the Tennessee Model of School Counseling practice to design future counseling programs to address the academic, social-emotional and college-career development of all students. - Integrate the ASERVIC competencies of spiritual development into a comprehensive school counseling program - Demonstrate appropriate screening practices and leadership of groups - Select, utilize, and interpret appropriate and ethical assessment instruments and techniques - Select and utilize appropriate and ethical research methods for the improvement of school counseling services - Be committed to serve as Christian advocates for children and families within their schools and communities